 Cash at home

-Cash in a safe place – Store some money in a safe place where you can easily access it.
+Cash in a safe place – store some money in a safe place where you can easily access it.

-The sum could be anywhere from a week to 4 weeks of expenses.
+The sum could be anywhere from a week to 4 weeks of income.
 This money usually just sits there, and you rarely use it.
 But whenever something happens with the electronic payment system, or you need a larger amount of cash immediately, then you can dig into this cache.

 When to use it?